saucelabs/sauce-docs/docs/dev/cli/sauce-connect-proxy.md

 ## What You'll Need
 * Make sure you're using the latest [Sauce Connect Proxy version](secure-connections/sauce-connect/installation/).
-Otherwise, some flags may not work.
+Otherwise, you may run into technical issues.
 * See [Sauce Connect Quickstart](/secure-connections/sauce-connect/quickstart/) and [Basic Setup for Sauce Connect Proxy](/secure-connections/sauce-connect/setup-configuration/basic-setup) for setup instructions and use cases.

 :::tip